Untamed Botswana Safari (11 Days)

 Days 9 & 10: Sable Alley Camp, Khwai Private Reserve

 After your night under the stars, relocate by game drive across Khwai to Sable Alley and get stuck into game drives, walks, birdwatching, and canoe excursions, to name but a few.

 Day 11: Transfer back to Maun Airport and depart

 The last day always arrives too quickly.
 There will be time to take those last-minute photos before you zoom off to Maun Airport for your flight home.

-From $6,105.00 per person sharing in the green season.
+From $6,850.00 per person sharing in the green season.

 A single supplement applies to single travellers.
 The price is dependent on actual travel dates.

 Child Policy: Please enquire with reservations.